-In March Luke and I went on a mini-spring break vacation to Buffalo.
+In March L and I went on a mini-spring break vacation to Buffalo.

 One of the places we explored while there was their local zoo.
 Because it was cold and snowing we almost had the park to ourselves.

 Now I have been spoiled when it comes to great zoos.
 I grew up with the LA zoo where the weather is good enough to view all animals all year.
-Then the weekend before Luke and I got married we went to San Diego zoo.
-I had been before when I was very little but it was Luke’s first time.
-Of course that zoo is world famous and has a rare Panda exhibit.
+Then the weekend before L and I got married we went to San Diego Zoo.

 I knew this going into the much smaller 20 or so acre Buffalo Zoo.
 But I have to say I was impressed.
 For a small zoo it was well organized, clean, and a good variety of animals and habitats.